khall-repo/555-soil-moisture-snsr-cal/README.md

 out of, or in connection with the software or the use or other dealings in the software.
 ## Use at your own risk.

+## Disclaimer 2 of 2
+This software is not intended for public use, but feel free to clone this project and use it as you please.
+Do not expect any support from the author, please do not ask.
+I am writing this for a personal friend to use, and once it works well enough for him to use, that is where my effort will end with this project.

 (C)2025 Keith Hall